• Skip to primary navigation

 Is it cheaper to make or buy cauliflower rice?

-Making your own is so much less expensive than buying pre-riced cauliflower from the store.
+Making your own is so much less expensive than buying it pre-riced from the store.
 You will most likely pay twice as much per ounce for a ready-made product.

 Should I cover cauliflower rice when cooking?

 It depends.
-For simple, sautéed or stir-fried cauliflower, do not cover it.
-For dishes that could benefit from steamed cauliflower rice, such as cous cous or risotto, simply cover it while cooking.
+For simple, sautéed or a cauliflower rice stir fry, do not cover it.
+For dishes that could benefit from steamed cauli rice like risotto, cover it while cooking.

 Do I need to add water when cooking cauliflower rice?